pvdmeulen/uktrade/README.md

 ## HMRC data

-Her Majesty’s Revenue & Customs (HMRC) is the UK’s customs authority.
+Her Majesty’s Revenue & Customs (HMRC) is the :uk: UK’s customs authority.
 Data on UK trade is available on their [uktradeinfo.com](https://www.uktradeinfo.com/) website, which is collected through a combination of customs declarations and Intrastat surveys (in the case of [some EU trade](https://www.gov.uk/intrastat)).